-Click on the 3 & 4 Bedroom suite names to view detailed photos, features, location, and pricing
+Click on the 3-Bedroom suite below to view detailed photos, features, location, and pricing

 At Saskatoon Suites, you’ll find much more than the basics.
 We want you to really live in our suites, and we give you the ability to do so.
 It’s our promise, from one traveler to another.
 Arrive with just your suitcase and laptop.
 Our suites are set up for your immediate comfort.
 See our list of Standard Amenities